SPT-CL J2032-5627: a new Southern double relic cluster observed with ASKAP: Discussion

 \subsection{Double relic scaling relations}

-\defcitealias{dvb+14}{DVB14} \citeauthor{dvb+14} (\citeyear{dvb+14}; hereafter \citetalias{dvb+14}) investigated the scaling relation of dRS 1.4-GHz power with the mass of the cluster ($P_{1.4}$--$M_{500}$). \citetalias{dvb+14} derive, from simulations, a relationship of the form $P \propto M^{5/3}$ but require a number of assumptions including the mass--temperature relation for clusters ($T \propto M^{2/3}$; \citealt{pcab09}) which is largely based on relaxed galaxy clusters.
-Additionally, \citetalias{dvb+14} use a simulation of 20 clusters with variation to the magnetic field (uniform, a model derived from the Coma Cluster, and an equipartition model) and find steeper relations ($P \propto M^{3.02\pm0.96}$, $P \propto M^{4.73\pm1.78}$, and $P \propto M^{6.43\pm1.84}$, respectively).
-The uniform magnetic field model from simulations is consistent with their $P \propto M^{2.60\pm0.45}$ when the power of the cluster relics is summed.
+\defcitealias{dvb+14}{DVB14} \citeauthor{dvb+14} (\citeyear{dvb+14}; hereafter \citetalias{dvb+14}) investigated the scaling relation of dRS 1.4-GHz power with the mass of the cluster ($P_{1.4}$--$M_{500}$). \citetalias{dvb+14} derive, from \CORRS{merger simulations of X-ray--emitting clusters \citep{Poole2006}}, a relationship of the form $P \propto M^{5/3}$ but require a number of assumptions including \CORRS{spherical symmetry} and the mass--temperature relation for \CORRS{X-ray--emitting} clusters ($T \propto M^{2/3}$; \citealt{pcab09}) which is largely based on relaxed galaxy clusters.
+Additionally, \citetalias{dvb+14} use a simulation of 20 \CORRS{merging clusters, simulating relics at shocks and varying the magnetic field (uniform field}, a model derived from the Coma Cluster, and an equipartition model) and find steeper relations ($P \propto M^{3.02\pm0.96}$, $P \propto M^{4.73\pm1.78}$, and $P \propto M^{6.43\pm1.84}$, respectively).
+The uniform magnetic field model from simulations is consistent with \CORRS{the the empirical relation they find ($P \propto M^{2.60\pm0.45}$) when the total double relic power for each system is taken into account.}